alaurent34/darc/Readme.md

 ## Metrics
 ### <a name="security"></a>Re-identification metrics

-  There is 6 re-indentification metrics, which are :
+  There is 6 re-indentification metrics (all the comparaison done here are eguality comparision), which are :
   <table class="tg">
     <tr>
       <th class="tg-us36">Metrics name</th>